joemoore/labs-practices-site/README.md

 _Note: The reason the .nvmrc is required even though the default should already be v16 for default image that Netlify is set to use - [Ubuntu Focal 20.04](https://github.com/netlify/build-image/blob/focal/included_software.md) - when the site repository was originally linked Netlify, it was using an older image that defaulted to v12, so it must be specified explicitly in the .nvmrc file.
 (See [this article](https://answers.netlify.com/t/please-read-end-of-support-for-trusty-build-image-everything-you-need-to-know/39004#how-can-i-make-my-site-work-with-the-new-image-6) for more details._

-- **Install [act](https://github.com/nektos/act)** — The Tanzu Developer Center uses GitHub Actions to perform automated testing periodically, and on pull requests.
+- **Install [act](https://github.com/nektos/act)** — The Labs Practices Site uses GitHub Actions to perform automated testing periodically, and on pull requests.
 If you plan to run these tests locally, you will need `act`.
 Follow [these instructions](https://github.com/nektos/act#installation) to install `act`, or use `brew`:

      ```sh
      brew install act